 Make extra to freeze

 These freeze beautifully!
-I will often double the recipe so I have some to tuck in the freezer.
-This is one of my kids favorite dishes so it’s nice to have it around for when they come to visit.
+I will often double the recipe so I have extra to tuck in the freezer.
+This a favorite of my kids so it’s nice to have it around for when they come to visit.